2202930/CS220AU-DP-2022/index.md

 # How has our presence online positively contributed to raising awareness about the Palm Oil campaign? #

-## What is an Existential Risk? ##
+###### What is an Existential Risk? ######

 An Existential Risk is a risk that has the potential of eliminating all of humanity and its ecosystems.
+They can Environmental Risks, Natural Risks, Biotech Risks and Artifical Intelligence Risks.

+Examples of Existential Risks:
+- Ecosystem Collapse
+- Catastrophic Climate Change
+- Supervolcanos
+- Asteroid hitting Earth

 ###### Why is Palm Oil considered to be an Existential Risk? ######